Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppService.AvailabilityZone.md

 ## RECOMMENDATION

-Consider using enabling zone redundency using availability zones to improve the resiliency of your solution.
+Consider using enabling zone redundancy using availability zones to improve the resiliency of your solution.

 ## EXAMPLES